python-trio/trio/docs/source/reference-core.rst

    starting...
    move_on_after(5) finished without error

-The end result is that we have successfully cancelled exactly the work that was happening within the scope that was cancelled.
+The end result is that trio has successfully cancelled exactly the work that was happening within the scope that was cancelled.

-Looking at this, you might wonder how we can tell whether the inner block timed out – perhaps we want to do something different, like try a fallback procedure or report a failure to our caller.
+Looking at this, you might wonder how you can tell whether the inner block timed out – perhaps you want to do something different, like try a fallback procedure or report a failure to our caller.
 To make this easier, :func:`move_on_after`'s ``__enter__`` function returns an object representing this cancel scope, which we can use to check